 Internationally agreed approaches to the certification and accounting of DAC are needed.
-The development of agreed methodologies and accounting frameworks based on life cycle assessment (LCA) for DAC - alongside other CDR approaches - will be important to support its inclusion in regulated carbon markets and national inventories.
-Notably, the latest IPCC Guidelines for National Greenhouse Gas Inventories do not include an accounting methodology for DAC, meaning that CDR associated with DAC cannot be counted towards meeting international mitigation targets under the United Nations Framework Convention on Climate Change (UNFCCC).
+The development of agreed methodologies and accounting frameworks based on life cycle assessment (LCA) for DAC - alongside other CDR approaches - will be important to support its inclusion in regulated carbon markets and national GHG inventories (NGHGIs).
+Notably, the latest IPCC Guidelines for National Greenhouse Gas Inventories do not include a dedicated classification system for DAC, meaning that CDR associated with DAC can only be counted towards meeting international mitigation targets under the United Nations Framework Convention on Climate Change (UNFCCC) under the generic category "6.
+Other" of the NGHGI.
 Efforts to develop carbon removal certification, including for DAC-based CDR, have commenced in Europe and the United States, as well as through initiatives such as the Mission Innovation CDR Mission.
 These efforts should be co-ordinated with the aim of establishing internationally consistent approaches.